sandimawann/code-server/README.md

-# deploy-code-server 🚀
+# sxlzptprjkt-code-server 🚀

-A collection of one-click buttons and scripts for deploying [code-server](https://github.com/cdr/code-server) to various cloud hosting platforms.
+A collection of one-click buttons and scripts for deploying [sxlzptprjkt-code-server](https://github.com/sxlmnwb/sxlzptprjkt-code-server) to various cloud hosting platforms.
 The fastest way to get a code-server environment! ☁️

 |                                                                                                                 | Name              | Type          | Lowest-Price Plan             | Deploy                                                  |
 | --------------------------------------------------------------------------------------------------------------- | ----------------- | ------------- | ----------------------------- | ------------------------------------------------------- |